 A brief history of Nikolay Storonsky

-Storonsky began building Revolut in 2014 when he was 29-years-old before publicly launching a year later.
-Born in Russia and after studying physics at Moscow Institute of Physics and Technology, he moved to London to work as a trader, first at investment banking firm Lehman Brothers and then Credit Suisse.
+Storonsky began building Revolut in 2014 when he was 29 years old before publicly launching it a year later.
+Born in Russia and after studying physics at the Moscow Institute of Physics and Technology, he moved to London to work as a trader, first at the investment banking firm Lehman Brothers and then at Credit Suisse.
 Like so many great business concepts, Revolut was born from a personal pain point - the inability to easily minimise the cost of spending money overseas.

 He couldn’t find anything that made it simple as well as cheap, so he built it himself.
 The London-based company offers a mobile current account that customers can use to spend their money abroad in over 120 currencies without fees and frictionless transactions.
 He expects Revolut will have one million customers by the end of 2017 and, with a fresh $66 million of funding, plans are afoot to extend the reach into the United States and Asia.
 A cryptocurrency trading platform will follow.